Associate, Goldman Ismail Tomaselli Brennan & Baum LLP

 Air Line Pilots Association, International

-Represent ALPA, the world’s largest pilot union, as local counsel in several matters pending in the Northern District of Illinois.
+Represents ALPA, the world’s largest pilot union, as local counsel in several matters pending in the U.S. District Court for the Northern District of Illinois.

 Lyles v.
 McNeil-PPC, Inc. et al.